 But the biggest change will be the very limited access Harry and Meghan are giving to journalists inside the event itself.
 They've given

 only one seat to a reporter inside the chapel itself, and only four reporters have been permitted to cover the event from the outside of the building.
 Whether it's a sign of disapproval for the British press or a wish to avoid a media scrum, it'll be far more private an event than Charles or Diana had.
-Bethany Clarke/Getty Images News/Getty Images
+3 The Gifts Bethany Clarke/Getty Images News/Getty Images

 If you're tempted to give the soon-to-be-newlyweds a present, save it.
 Charles and Diana did happen to have a gift registry, but it was a